pascaldekloe/jwt/README.md

 The API enforces secure use by design.
-Unsigned tokens are [rejected](https://godoc.org/github.com/pascaldekloe/jwt#ErrUnsecured) and there is no support for (ECDSA) encryption—use wire encryption instead.
+Unsigned tokens are [rejected](https://godoc.org/github.com/pascaldekloe/jwt#ErrUnsecured) and there is no support for encryption—use wire encryption instead.
-With less than 500 lines of code and no third party dependencies, the implementation maintains full unit test coverage.
+With about 500 lines of code and no third party dependencies, the implementation maintains full unit test coverage.

 This is free and unencumbered software released into the